GabiMoldovan/Accesa-Coding-Challenge/README.md

 3. Run: docker-compose up --build

 You will be able to use the app as normal, but you won't have a populated databse (all endpoints are exposed on localhost 8080)

-# IMPORTANT

-7. If you want to automatically populate the database with the dummy data that I provided in the data for the "data for the data base" folder, please check the databaseInitializer and go to DatabaseInitializer

-In this file, you will find the documentation for implementing the project.
-It has all the progress throughout each day.

 # Implementation explanation (based on the evaluation criteria)